awsdocs/elb-user-guide/doc_source/load-balancer-authentication-access-control.md

 + `SetLoadBalancerPoliciesForBackendServer`
 + `SetLoadBalancerPoliciesOfListener`

-For more information about global condition keys, see [AWS Global Condition Context Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.
+For more information about global condition keys, see [AWS global condition context keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html) in the *IAM User Guide*\.

 The following actions support the `aws:RequestTag`/*key* and `aws:TagKeys` condition keys:
 + `AddTags`
 + `CreateLoadBalancer`
 + `RemoveTags`

-## Predefined AWS Managed Policies<a name="elb-predefined-policies"></a>
+## Predefined AWS managed policies<a name="elb-predefined-policies"></a>

 The managed policies created by AWS grant the required permissions for common use cases\.
 You can attach these policies to your IAM users, based on the access to Elastic Load Balancing that they require:
 + **ElasticLoadBalancingFullAccess** — Grants full access required to use Elastic Load Balancing features\.
 + **ElasticLoadBalancingReadOnly** — Grants read\-only access to Elastic Load Balancing features\.

-For more information about the permissions required by each Elastic Load Balancing action, see [Elastic Load Balancing API Permissions](elb-api-permissions.md)\.
+For more information about the permissions required by each Elastic Load Balancing action, see [Elastic Load Balancing API permissions](elb-api-permissions.md)\.